 All faculty shall be evaluated each semester by their students using forms and procedures that are consistent college-wide.
-Instructors will be provided a formal evaluation by their supervisor annually each spring; however, feedback on performance may be given at any time and frequency throughout the evaluation period to ensure that faculty has the information necessary to improve performance throughout the evaluation cycle.
+Full-time faculty will be provided a formal evaluation by their supervisor annually each spring; however, feedback on performance may be given at any time and frequency throughout the evaluation period to ensure that faculty has the information necessary to improve performance throughout the evaluation cycle.
+As part of the annual evaluation, an observation of the faculty member's instruction should be conducted by the supervising chair/director as well.
 The results of the student evaluations will be shared with the instructor and discussed at the supervisor evaluation.
 Results of student evaluations will be used to guide professional development activities on an individual and college-wide basis.